TodoLodo/COMP1000-Hallelujah/docs/EXPLANATION.md

 ---

-### 4. Parsing and Validating Command-Line Arguments
+### iv.
+Parsing and Validating Command-Line Arguments

 After declaring shared variables, the `main` function proceeds with parsing and validating command-line arguments by calling the following function: